metabase/metabase/docs/databases/connecting.md

 For example, most BI tools need the same privileges to connect and read from your database, so you can:

-- Create a new role called `bi_tool`.
+- Create a database role called `bi_tool`.
-- Create a database user account called `metabase`.
+- Create a database user called `metabase`.
 - Give `metabase` the `bi_tool` role.

 In PostgreSQL, you'd log in as an admin and run the DML commands: